ivkovici/sp/README.md

 ```

 This cli opens files from Windows routes and translates Linux routes to Windows routes.
-It should work for Windows users with Linux routes too but I never tried.
+It should work for Windows users with Linux routes, but I never tried.

 ## Dependencies